Harlequin F.C.: 2020–21 season

 Harlequins went on to win 10 of their next 14 games, securing a fourth-place playoff position in the Premiership.
-On 19 June 2021, they played league leaders Bristol Bears at Ashton Gate, conceding 28 points in the first half an hour of the match to trail 28-0 before half-time.
-Harlequins went on to undertake the biggest comeback in Premiership Rugby history to finish the match 31-31 after 80 minutes, going on to win 36-43 after extra time to book their place in the final.
+On 19 June 2021, they played league leaders Bristol Bears at Ashton Gate, conceding 28 points in the first half an hour of the match to trail 28–0 before half-time.
+Harlequins went on to undertake the biggest comeback in Premiership Rugby history to finish the match 31–31 after 80 minutes, going on to win 36–43 after extra time to book their place in the final.

 On 26 June 2021, Harlequins played Exeter Chiefs at Twickenham, defeating the incumbent champions 38–40 to win their second Premiership title.
+A number of records were broken during this game.
+During the match Louis Lynagh scored two late tries, equalling the record at the time for the most tries scored by any individual player in a final while also becoming the youngest ever try scorer in a Premiership final at just 20years and 205 days old.
+This final also set the record for having both the most points and most tries combined of any Premiership final in the history of the competition.

 On 2 July 2021, it was confirmed that Tabai Matson would join the club as Head Coach for the 2021–22 season.

+2023–24 season

+Following the financial collapse of London rival London Irish, Harlequins made a number of signings from their former rival including 20-year old England international Will Joseph, replacing the departing Joe Marchant who was joining Stade Français; England u-20 back rower Chandler Cunningham-South and prop Lovejoy Chawatama.
+This was on top of a number of other signings including England international, former Wasps captain and Harlequins academy member Joe Launchbury who joined the club on a multi-year deal.